hbctraining/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 $ tree     # this will show you the directory structure you just created
 ```

-> Note that we are using the parents flag (`-p` or `--parents`) with `mkdir` to complete the file path by creating any parent directories that do not exist.
+> **NOTE:** We are using the parents flag (`-p` or `--parents`) with `mkdir` to complete the file path by creating any parent directories that do not exist.
 In our case, we have not yet created the `results` directory and so since it does not exist it will be created.
 This flag can be very useful when scripting workflows.

 **This is a generic directory structure and can be tweaked based on personal preference and analysis workflow.**